-But if you see this same sort of situation re-occurring with a friend of your teen, it’s ok to share your observations.
+But if you see this same sort of situation recurring with a friend of your teen, it’s okay to share your observations.
 “You can say something like: It seems like a lot of times when you hang out with these friends, you often feel hurt.
 Have you noticed that?” says Cordiano.
 “You want to reinforce to your teenagers that relationships should make you feel better.
 If friendship issues are making you feel worse, they are probably not the healthiest relationships.”

-And though many teens pine for a large social circle of friends, research has shown that the happiest teens are the ones who have a couple of friends—or even just one close friend—that they feel they can trust, says Cordiano.
+And though many teens pine for a large social circle of friends, research has shown that the happiest teens are the ones who have a couple of friends, or even just one close friend that they feel they can trust, says Cordiano.

-One of the reasons the topic of friendships is so particularly sensitive for parents is because they haven’t totally gotten over their own friendship scars.
+One of the reasons the topic of friendships is so sensitive for parents is because they have their own friendship scars.
 “I think for moms and dads, almost none of us emerge unscathed from social interactions as teenagers.
 And we might still be dealing with friendship issues now,” Jordan says.
 Without even being aware, parents might be transferring their own feelings of anger and being left out onto their child’s situation.
 It’s something to look out for, Jordan advises.

 Ever since the Washington DC incident, Lisa has stopped trying to play the role of mediator in her daughter’s friendship drama.
 But that doesn’t mean hearing the stories gets any easier.
 “To this day, it’s really hard to stay impartial,” she admits.